aspose-diagram/Aspose.Diagram-Documentation/german/net/developer-guide/drawing/draw-triangle/_index.de.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawTriangleInPage-AsVSDX.cs" >}}

-## **Zeichnen Sie Dreieck in SVG**
+## **Zeichne Dreieck in SVG**
-Aspose.Diagram for .NET API ermöglicht es Entwicklern, ein Dreieck in die Seite zu zeichnen und im SVG-Format zu speichern.
-Das folgende Codebeispiel zeigt, wie ein Dreieck in einer Visio-Zeichnung gezeichnet und im SVG-Format gespeichert wird.
+Aspose.Diagram for .NET API allows developers to draw a triangle in the page and save as SVG format.
+The code example below shows how to draw a triangle in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawTriangleInPage-AsSVG.cs" >}}

-## **Dreieck im PDF zeichnen**
+## **Zeichne Dreieck in PDF**
-Aspose.Diagram for .NET API ermöglicht Entwicklern das Zeichnen eines Dreiecks auf der Seite und das Speichern im PDF-Format.
-Das folgende Codebeispiel zeigt, wie Sie ein Dreieck in einer Visio-Zeichnung zeichnen und im PDF-Format speichern.
+Aspose.Diagram for .NET API allows developers to draw a triangle in the page and save as PDF format.
+The code example below shows how to draw a triangle in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawTriangleInPage-AsPDF.cs" >}}

-## **Zeichnen Sie ein Dreieck in PNG**
+## **Zeichne Dreieck in PNG**
-Aspose.Diagram for .NET API ermöglicht es Entwicklern, ein Dreieck auf der Seite zu zeichnen und im PNG-Format zu speichern.
-Das folgende Codebeispiel zeigt, wie ein Dreieck in einer Visio-Zeichnung gezeichnet und im PNG-Format gespeichert wird.
+Aspose.Diagram for .NET API allows developers to draw a triangle in the page and save as PNG format.
+The code example below shows how to draw a triangle in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawTriangleInPage-AsPNG.cs" >}}

-## **Dreieck in HTML zeichnen**
+## **Zeichne Dreieck in HTML**
-Aspose.Diagram for .NET API ermöglicht es Entwicklern, ein Dreieck in die Seite zu zeichnen und im HTML-Format zu speichern.
-Das folgende Codebeispiel zeigt, wie ein Dreieck in einer Visio-Zeichnung gezeichnet und im HTML-Format gespeichert wird.
+Aspose.Diagram for .NET API allows developers to draw a triangle in the page and save as HTML format.
+The code example below shows how to draw a triangle in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawTriangleInPage-AsHTML.cs" >}}